Management keeps close watch on liquid asset availability and performance.

 A cash shortage can prevent such investments.
 And, a severe cash shortage also puts the company at risk of defaulting on payments due to lenders, or even meeting payroll.

-Most firms, therefore, make it a priority to maintain sufficient cash for short term needs, but without building a large cash surplus.
-A large cash surplus is undesirable because cash sitting idle in an asset account is not earning interest or otherwise working productively.
+Most firms, therefore, make it a priority to maintain sufficient cash for short-term needs, but without building a large cash surplus.
+They avoid amassing a large cash surplus, because cash sitting idle in an asset account is not earning interest or otherwise working productively.

 Current Assets: Inventories